-When facts and circumstances indicate that the carrying value of definite-lived intangible assets may not be recoverable, management assesses the recoverability of the carrying value by preparing estimates of sales volume and the resulting gross profit and cash flows.
+When facts and circumstances indicate that the carrying value of definite-lived intangible assets may not be recoverable, management assesses the recoverability of the carrying value by preparing estimates of sales volume and the resulting profit and cash flows.
 These estimated future cash flows are consistent with those we use in our internal planning.
 If the sum of the expected future cash flows (undiscounted and without interest charges) is less than the carrying amount, we recognize an impairment loss.
-The impairment loss recognized is the amount by which the carrying amount of the asset (or asset group) exceeds the fair value.
-We use a variety of methodologies to determine the fair value of these assets, including discounted cash flow models, which are consistent with the assumptions we believe hypothetical marketplace participants would use.
+The impairment loss recognized is the amount by which the carrying amount of the asset group exceeds the fair value.
+We use a variety of methodologies to determine the fair value of these assets, including discounted cash flow models, which are consistent with the asset group exceeds the fair value.
+We use a variety of methodologies to determine the fair value of these assets, including discounted cash flow models, which are consistent with the asset group exceeds the fair value.